 - Limitation of Liability

-"Personal information" is information about a natural person that identifies or describes an individual, including, but not limited to, his or her name, social security number, physical description, home address, home telephone number, education, financial matters, and medical or employment history, readily identifiable to that specific individual.
-A domain name or Internet Protocol address is not considered personal information, however, it is considered "electronically collected personal information".
+Under the Information Practices Act, “personal information” is information that “identifies or describes an individual, including, but not limited to, his or her name, social security number, physical description, home address, home telephone number, education, financial matters, and medical or employment history.”
+Under the Driver’s Privacy Protection Act, “personal information” is information that identifies an individual, including an individual’s photograph, social security number, driver identification number, name, address (but not the 5-digit zip code), telephone number, and medical or disability information.
+Information regarding official government actions relating to a person’s driving privilege, such as records of convictions, driving violations, accidents, driver’s status, driver license suspensions, and revocations of the driving privilege, are open to public inspection under Vehicle Code section 1808 and are not a driver’s “personal information.”
+A domain name or Internet Protocol address is also not considered personal information, however, it is considered "electronically collected personal information".

 "Electronically collected personal information" we automatically collect includes your domain name or Internet Protocol address, and statistical information about which web pages you visit.
 If you voluntarily participate in an activity that asks for specific information (i.e. completing a request for assistance, personalizing the content of the web site, sending an e-mail or participating in a survey) more detailed data will be collected.
 If you choose not to participate in these activities, your choice will in no way affect your ability to use any other feature of the web site.

-If any type of personal information is requested on the web site or volunteered by the user, state law, including Information Practices Act of 1977, Government Code Section 11015.5, and the federal Privacy Act of 1974 may protect it.
-However, this information may be a public record once you provide it, and may be subject to public inspection and copying if not otherwise protected by federal or state law.
+Information that is requested on the web site or volunteered by the user may be a public record subject to public inspection and copying once you provide it unless it is otherwise protected by federal or state law.

-We do collect personal information directly from individuals who volunteer to use some of our services.
-Collection of this information is required to deliver the specific services, but use of these services is voluntary.
+We electronically collect information directly from individuals when they voluntarily use some of our DMV services on this web site.
+Collection of this information is required to deliver the specific services, but use of these services through the DMV web site is voluntary.